 In my copycat recipe, I add equal parts of sweetened condensed milk and whole milk that have been warmed up in advance (usually on the stove on low heat).

 In case you want to cut down the number of calories your drink contains, add 1 fl. oz. or 30 ml (2 tablespoons) of the sweetened condensed milk and 3 fl. oz. or 90 milliliters of whole or nonfat milk instead.

 - Whipped Cream: optional, as a topping.

-You might as well want to add a bit of caramel sauce as a topping, as it complements well all the other ingredients.
+You might as well want to add a bit of caramel sauce as a topping, as it compliments well all the other ingredients.